 Blog AnalysisPSDC crisis management

-Rapid Reaction Force.
-An idea, far from being revolutionary.
+[Analysis] Rapid reaction force.
+An idea, far from revolutionary.
 A little boldness please

 (B2) Europe, like NATO for that matter, still does not have a rapid reaction force worthy of the name.
 There are many devices—the NRF in NATO, the battlegroup in the EU—that sit idle, wear out, and are in fact fake: neither reactive, nor fast, nor forceful.